mrb/mrb.github.com/_posts/2013-03-13-a-list-of-lists-nycrb.markdown

 Pattern Matching is a functional programming syntax construct that allows for complex assignment and conditional semantics to be expressed in a compact way.\* It's not a native feature of Ruby like it is for Erlang, Haskell, etc., and this library has an interesting take on introducing it to the language.

 _\*Note: Pattern Matching is complex.
-This sentence is my shot at explaining it briefly._
+This sentence is my shot at explaining it briefly.
+Wikipedia says it's "the act of checking a perceived sequence of tokens for the presence of the constituents of some pattern."_

 <a href="https://github.com/k-tsj/pattern-match">Click here</a> to check out the repo.